GreptimeTeam/docs/docs/enterprise/autopilot/region-balancer.md

+---
+description: Configuration guide for the region balancer plugin in GreptimeDB Enterprise, which balances write loads across datanodes to prevent frequent region migrations.
+---

 # Region Balancer

 This plugin balances the write load of regions across datanodes, using specified window sizes and load thresholds to prevent frequent region migrations.